© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn y Gigfran is a scheduled monument protected by Cadw under reference CM259.
 View the official record →

-Carn y Gigfran is a round cairn located in Carmarthenshire, Wales, dating to the prehistoric period and serving a funerary or ritual function.
+Carn y Gigfran is a round cairn located in Carmarthenshire, Wales, dating to the Prehistoric period and designated as a scheduled ancient monument under the reference CM259.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM259.

 Carn y Gigfran dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn y Gigfran is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM259.